 Does this page answer your questions about Heart of America Care Center?

-In addition, this facility earned a very good inspection report this year as well.
-It earned one of our better scores in that area with a B. Perhaps the most critical factor we look at in calculating our inspection scores is deficiencies.
+In addition, this facility also performed well in our inspection category, which is based on the facility's recent inspection reports.
+We gave it an impressive grade of B+ for that category, which is among our best scores.
+Perhaps the most critical factor we look at in calculating our inspection scores is deficiencies.
 Deficiencies can be found on a nursing home's recent inspection reports.
 Nursing homes with higher scores in this area typically avoided the more severe deficiencies involving health risks or even death.
 This facility received 3 deficiencies on its inspection report, but we were relieved to see that none were considered to be severe.
 This indicates that CMS didn't consider any of the deficiencies to cause an imminent risk to resident health or safety.
 We should point out that deficiency-free inspections are rare in the industry.

 Long-term Care Quality

 Switching gears to our fourth area, we awarded this facility a grade of D for our long-term care category.
 This is the nursing home's least impressive category rating.
 Of course, this score hurt the facility's overall grade to some degree.
 Long-term care ratings of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids.
 In addition to considering the amount of care provided by nurses and other staff, we analyzed the number of residents vaccinated for pneumonia.
-This nursing home vaccinated 91.666664 percent of its residents.
-This is slightly below what we anticipated but still a decent figure.
-Surprisingly, this place actually fared well at keeping its residents out of the hospital.
-Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days.
+This nursing home vaccinated 90.07633 percent of its residents.
+This is significantly below what we were hoping for.
+To our surprise, this facility actually fared well at keeping its patients out of the hospital.
+In fact, it had just 0.01 hospitalizations per one thousand long-term resident days.
 This was its best feature in this category.

 Rating Over Time